-- 1. High School Diploma or equivalent. - 2.
-Requires four years' experience at a port, terminal operating company, or shipping company performing duties needing extensive knowledge of marine shipping practices, marine terminal operations, tariffs and port terminology.
-Strong familiarity with maritime matters pertaining to berthing vessels. - 3.
-Ability to communicate professionally and clearly with the capacity of exercising authority in a professional and reasonable manner. - 4.
-Ability to professionally interact with co-workers, port customers and dock workers. - 5.
-Ability to perform work requiring extensive standing and bending motion, walking on uneven and inclined surfaces, and climbing ladders and ramps. - 6.
-Ability to work variable work schedules.
+- High School Diploma or equivalent. - Requires four years' experience at a Port, terminal operating company, or shipping company, performing duties needing extensive knowledge of marine shipping practices, marine terminal operations, tariffs, and Port terminology.
+Strong familiarity with maritime matters pertaining to berthing vessels. - Ability to communicate professionally and clearly with the capacity of exercising authority in a professional and reasonable manner. - Ability to professionally interact with co-workers, Port customers and dock workers. - Ability to perform work requiring extensive standing and bending motion, walking on uneven and inclined surfaces, and climbing ladders and ramps. - Ability to Swim. - Ability to work variable work schedules. - 7 years Harbormaster or equivalent experience